offbyfour/Toroid_Coil_Winder/README.md

 <img src="https://github.com/offbyfour/DC_Supply_5p5kW/assets/124545095/43a9c41e-d027-4d3e-b6df-ee028ca86305" width="225" height="125" />

 This stage of the design is what will involve most of the work in this project.
-The target efficiency for this stage is around 98%.
+The target efficiency for this part is around 98%.
+This is also the part of the design that will need to be able to handle at least 250A.

 Due to the wide output range necessary a cascaded buck-boost supply seems the best configuration.
 Also, because of the high efficiency requirements, GaN fets seem to be the best switch to use.